ChrisCooper/QcumberD/readme.md

 Setting up on mac OSX should be quite similar.
 It will be verified soon.

-<del>Microsoft Windows offers great pains.</del>It works on Windows and Mac OSX, but installation there is left as an exercise for the reader.
+<del>Microsoft Windows offers great pains.</del>It works on Windows, but installation there is left as an exercise for the reader.

 Prerequisites